takeshimg92/takeshimg92.github.io/_posts/2023-06-25-lie_derivatives.md

 Thus, we have the proof! $\Box$

-Also check [this reference here](https://cefns.nau.edu/~schulz/lieder.pdf) for a proof without using approximations.
+Also check [this reference here](https://cefns.nau.edu/~schulz/lieder.pdf) for a proof without using Taylor series.